 You can usually tell if your wrapping paper is recyclable by scrunching it – if it stays scrunched, it’s likely okay – but if it unfolds seemingly unscathed, steer clear.

 Another option I love, especially as a journalist, is newspaper.
 Although, I wouldn’t wrap any clothes in newspaper because of print transfer, but anything boxed looks fab in it!
 In a previous year, I used (non-sustainable) leopard wrapping paper and newspaper, and the combination looked so cool.

 This is my absolute go-to wrapping method, because it’s so easy to do but looks amazing.
 You don’t need anything fancy to create this look, just paper, scissors and tape.

-Cut the wrapping paper along the guidelines so that you have a long strip.
-Then working from the bottom, make a fold about an inch wide and then fold again until you have around six folds.
+Cut your wrapping paper as wide as you need it to be, and around five inches longer than you usually would.
+Then working from the bottom, make a fold about an inch wide and then fold again until you have around five or six folds.

 Flip over the paper so it is patterned side up.
 Pinch each crease and fold flat to create pleats.
 Flip the paper back over to secure them with tape.